OSGP/Documentation/protocols/mqtt.md

 A configurable default QoS value is used \(See `com.hivemq.client.mqtt.datatypes.MqttQos` for the values\).

-If not yet present, an MqttDevice is saved in the database of the protocol adapter with the values used.
-If the MqttDevice is updated in the database, the updated values will be used for subsequent communication.
-There is not yet any means to update this data, other than manual updating in the database.
+In earlier versions the MQTT broker was treated as a device saved in the GXF core and protocol adapter databases.
+To simplify things the MQTT protocol adapter now allows to configure connection settings for the MQTT broker, no longer considering this as a platform device.